WIRELESS WIDE AREA NETWORK (WAN) PRODUCTS

 Millimeter-Wave

 These wireless WAN products operate at a higher frequency of 60 and 70/80 GHz with speeds up to 1 Gbps.
 These products are designed for shorter distances up to 9km, though most useful distances are under 5km at best due to weather and rain zones.
-These products are perfect for building to building communications at 5km or under.
+These products are perfect for building-to-building communications at 5km or under.
 They typically pass the full bandwidth advertised, unlike other wireless technologies.
-They are designed for IP, but since there is so much bandwidth available you could hook external equipment to support legacy TDM and Voice interfaces.
+They are designed for IP, but since there is so much bandwidth available, you could hook external equipment to support legacy TDM and Voice interfaces.

 Laser - FSO